ucdavis-bioinformatics-training/2022-Feb-Introduction-To-Python-For-Bioinformatics/python/python3.md

 # Flow Control

 Flow control is the bread and butter of programming.
 It is how you can program different paths for the program to take or to loop through a task many times.
+Let's create a new file for this section, "flow_control.py".

 ## If,elif,else statements